Assitant PrincipalAlan Varney

-Mr. Varney has been in DISD since 2004, where he has taught social studies at Skyline from 2004-2008.
-He was a Social Studies Instructional Coach from 2008-2011 working at Gaston, Florence, Comstock, Hood, Quinatanilla, and Cary Middle Schools.
-He has worked as a Social Studies Teacher, TAP Mentor and PBL coach at A. Maceo Smith New Tech HS from 2011-Fall 2015 before moving on to his AP position in January 2015 at H. Grady Spruce.
+Mr. Varney is the Assistant Principal for the Early College High School.
+He has a Bachelor’s of Science in Computer Information Systems from Bentley College, a Master's Degree in Education from UMASS Boston, and a Master's in School Leadership and Policy from UT Arlington.
+Mr. Varney has been at DISD since 2004, where he has taught social studies at Skyline from 2004-2008.
+He was a Social Studies Instructional Coach from 2008-2011 working at Gaston, Florence, Comstock, Hood, Quintanilla, and Cary Middle Schools.
+He has worked as a Social Studies Teacher, TAP Mentor, and PBL coach at A. Maceo Smith New Tech HS from 2011-Fall 2015 before moving on to his AP position in January 2015 at H. Grady Spruce.

 Hi educational philosophy is that all stakeholders need a vested interest in a school.
 With all stakeholders working together students will be supported which will lead to academic and social success.ECHS Program CoordinatorRachel Burleson

 Ms. Montgomery’s tips for students:

-· If it sounds interesting, take the class.
+- If it sounds interesting, take the class.

-· Don’t complain if an assignment or project doesn’t come out exactly how you thought it would.
+- Don’t complain if an assignment or project doesn’t come out exactly how you thought it would.
 Enjoy it for what it is.

-· It might seem impossible at first.
+- It might seem impossible at first.
 It isn’t.

-· Don’t immediately think you won’t like what you are reading.
+- Don’t immediately think you won’t like what you are reading.
 Wait until you get to the end.

-· Never stop being curious.
+- Never stop being curious.
 That’s the root of learning!